Zondax/fil-fns-actor-as/README.md

-# FNS assemblyscript actor
+# FNS Assemblyscript Actor for FVM

-This project is an example of a Filecoin Naming System actor written in assemblyscript.
+This project is an example of a Filecoin Naming System actor written in AssemblyScript.

+This is the another smart contract you should check in order to learn how to create your own one.
+It implements:
+- Save maps and integers to storage
+- Load that data from storage
+- Create a constructor
+- Export methods with parameters and return values

+In particular, this implements all the methods required to have a working name service, like ENS.
+So this allows you to have your on name service running on FVM.
+Awesome, right?

+This smart contract was built using the FVM SDK for AssemblyScript.
+Please, go to the [project](https://github.com/Zondax/fvm-as-sdk) in order to know more about it.

 ## Development